Published

 Oskar Nordström Skans, Adam Gill, and Lena Hensvik

 The COVID-19 pandemic had a massive temporary effect on people’s mobility patterns.
 Recent evidence suggests that part of this adjustment is here to stay – the pandemic appears to have had lasting effects on the incidence of working-from-home n many countries.
 Data from the US indicates that this may change the spatial economic structure of cities – the rise of the “donut” city.
 In this paper, we focus on the allocation of services as an indicator of real spatial effects of increased WFH induced by the pandemic.
+To this end, we use Swedish geo-located data on sales in restaurants (and other personal services) by neighborhood to investigate the extent to which these services have shifted from work-intensive neighborhoods towards residential neighborhoods during and after the pandemic.
+From aggregate data we know that the restaurant sector as a whole has recovered well, but did this recovery involve systematic spatial reallocation because of increased incidence of work from home?

 Ongoing